4.4 Inclusive programmes for young people

 One of the priorities of the Central State Office for Demography and Youth is certainly to provide funds to support and operate youth organisations and further encourage the work of youth associations and youth organisations in order to improve the quality of life of young people.
-In addition, tender documentation is being prepared for the public call for national financing of projects aimed at young people in 2021.
-Another public call for projects aimed at youth financing from the European Social Fund is under preparation, amounting to HRK 27,750,000.00.
-The call aims to contribute to greater social inclusion of young people in the community.
-The tender dossier for this call is in preparation and is expected to be published in the forthcoming period.
+In addition, tender documentation is being prepared for the public call for national financing of projects aimed at young people in 2022.

-In view of the above, one of the priority areas of the Call for proposals was ‘Youth Work with NEETs’.
+In view of the above, one of the priority areas of the Call for proposals was "Increasing knowledge and skills, employability and competitiveness in the labour market and encouraging social inclusion of young people (working with young people in NEET status)”.

 The call for proposal entitled ‘Support for youth-oriented programmes’ (Podrška programima usmjerenih mladima) was opened in 2017 with the aim of increasing social inclusion of young people.
 The call determined programmes’ activities as follows: quality spend leisure time, informing young people and providing counselling on relevant topics, youth violence prevention, improvement of social skills and competences development, which contribute to the labour market competitiveness and social inclusion, and active participation of young people in society.
 Total grants within this call amount to HRK 12,000,000 (85%:15% ratio of EU and national funding) which were ensured through the European social fund, Operational programme the efficient human resources.
 The public body in charge for its implementation was the former Ministry for Demography, Family, Youth and Social Policy.
 The Ministry awarded 15 programmes within priority area “Youth work-oriented activities” and 2 programmes within priority area “Establishment and activities of youth centres” in May 2018.